 Compared to the rest of the New York City market, the Northern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this market.
-Commute by taxi is the most popular way to get to work amongst Northern Brooklyn folk.
+Waste services is the dominant industry in this region.
+Commute by taxi is the most popular way to get to work amongst Northern Brooklyn residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.